-The spectroradiometers operating at Davos and Arosa belong respectively to the global Brewer and Dobson networks and are

-- 90 traceable to their respective network reference instruments, Dobson D083 via the RVI regional Dobson D064 from Hohenpeissenerg, Germany, and the Brewer Triad maintained by the Regional Brewer calibration center Europe (RBCC-E), at the Izaña Atmospheric Research Center, Tenerife, Canary Islands, Spain (León-Luis et al., 2018).
+The spectroradiometers operating at Davos and Arosa belong respectively to the global Brewer and Dobson networks and are traceable to their respective network reference instruments, Dobson D083 via the RVI regional Dobson D064 from Hohenpeissenerg, Germany, and the Brewer Triad maintained by the Regional Brewer calibration center - Europe (RBCC-E), at the Izaña Atmospheric Research Center, Tenerife, Canary Islands, Spain (León-Luis et al. , 2018).
 For details on the maintenance and calibration schedules we refer to the publications of Scarnato et al. (2010), and Stübi et al. (2017).
-The calibration reports report from the latest calibration eampaigns campaign which took place in July 2018 are available at the WMO GAW report - 95 portal (https://library. wmo.int/index.php?lvl=notice_display&id=21655#.X5rL8IhKhaQ9) and on request from the authors.is available through Redondas et al. (2019).
-The consistency between the Brewer spectroradiometers operated at Arosa /Davos is of the order of 0.5% (Stübi et al., 2017).
-A recent analysis for the manually and automatically operated Dobson spectroradiometers at Davos and Arosa have found a similar consistency of 0.5% (Stübi et al., 2020).
+The calibration report from the latest calibration campaign which took place in July 2018 is available through Redondas et al. (2019).
+The consistency between the Brewer spectroradiometers operated at Arosa is of the order of 0.5% (Stübi et al. , 2017).
+A recent analysis for the manually and automatically operated Dobson spectroradiometers at Arosa have found a similar consistency of 0.5% (Stübi et al. , 2020).

-The four Brewer spectroradiometers consist of are two single monochromator Brewers MKII B040 and B072, and two double monochromator Brewers MKIII B156 and B163.
+The four Brewer spectroradiometers are two single monochromator Brewers MKII B040 and B072, and two double monochromator Brewers MKIII B156 and B163.
 From the three Dobsons, only D101 and D062 are continuously measuring total column ozone, while D051 is usually reserved for Umkehr measurements and is only occasionally fitted with the zenith prism for direct solar radiation measurements.
 As the line spread function measurements with the TuPS were not successful on D062 due to the low sensitivity of the instrument, only D101 will be used in this study.

-- The top of the atmosphere calibration constants F_0 were obtained through direct comparisons with the reference spectroradiometers from each network during site-visits to Arosa/Davos.
+The top of the atmosphere calibration constants $F_0$ were obtained through direct comparisons with the reference spectroradiometers from each network during site-visits to Arosa/Davos.
 Following the standard operating procedures, the measurements are then corrected for instrument drifts between calibrations by applying standard lamp corrections which are automatically made several times per day for Brewer spectroradiometers and manually on a weekly schedule for Dobson spectroradiometers.
-All four Bewer-Brewer spectroradiometers were calibrated at Arosa in 2016 and 2018, while Brewer B163 also took part in the RBCC-E campaigns at El Arenosillo, Spain, in the years in between (2017 and 2019).
-The default calibration period for - 110 Dobsons has been scheduled every four to five years, resulting in calibrations of the Dobson spectroradiometers at LKO Arosa in 2012, 2017 and 2018.
+All four Brewer spectroradiometers were calibrated at Arosa in 2016 and 2018, while Brewer B163 also took part in the RBCC-E campaigns at El Arenosillo, Spain, in the years in between (2017 and 2019).
+The default calibration period for Dobsons has been scheduled every four to five years, resulting in calibrations of the Dobson spectroradiometers at LKO Arosa in 2012, 2017 and 2018.
 The third calibration in 2018 was necessary due to the bad weather conditions in 2017, which did not allow for a reliable calibration at the time.